BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/meetings/26-06-24-Continual AI.md

 ## Invited Speakers

-* Georgina Cosma is a Senior Lecturer at the Department of Computer Science, Loughborough University
+* Georgina Cosma is Professor of AI at the Department of Computer Science, Loughborough University
 * Jun Wang is a Professor of Computer Science at the University College London
 * Amos Storkey is a Professor of Machine Learning and Artificial Intelligence at the University of Edinburgh